UCIDataScienceInitiative/PredictiveModeling_withPython/README.md

 2. Download this repository.
 The easiest way is to download the entire repository as a ZIP file by clicking [here](https://github.com/UCIDataScienceInitiative/PredictiveModeling_withPython/archive/master.zip) or the ```Download ZIP``` button at the bottom of the right-hand column.
 Unzip the directory.
 3. Open a terminal and type ```ipython notebook```.
 Navigate to the directory containing this repository.

 There are two sets of notebooks.
 The ones you see above (in the repository's root) are incomplete, ready to be filled-in by the course's participants.
-In the *Solutions* directory, you'll find the completed versions of the aforementioned notebooks.
+In the *Solutions* directory, you'll find the completed versions.